-A licence is granted by the State Secretariat for Economic Affairs (SECO) if the trade does not contravene public international law and is not contrary to the principles of Swiss foreign policy and its international obligations.
+A licence is granted by the SECO if the trade does not contravene public international law and is not contrary to the principles of Swiss foreign policy and its international obligations.
 In considering whether a licence should be issued, the SECO considers peacekeeping, international security and regional stability, as well as the human rights' situation in the recipient country.

-With regard to war materiel, the WMA provides for a dual licence system.
-The manufacture of, trade in or brokering of war materiel for recipients abroad requires a licence, which ensures that the planned activity is not contrary to Switzerland's national interests.
-Conversely, a specific licence is required for the import, export or transit of war materiel, brokering and trade in war materiel for recipients abroad.
+With regard to war material, the WMA provides for a dual licence system.
+The manufacture of, trade in or brokering of war material for recipients abroad requires a licence, which ensures that the planned activity is not contrary to Switzerland's national interests.
+Conversely, a specific licence is required for the import, export or transit of war material, brokering and trade in war material for recipients abroad.